EDUCBA

 Result of INDIRECT Function 4

-Since we have defined a range list with East_List, West_List, North_List, South_List, what the INDIRECT function will do is it will give a reference to that particular region list.
+Since we have defined a range list with East_List, West_List, North_List, and South_List, what the INDIRECT function will do is it will give a reference to that particular region list.
 Therefore, Vlookup will consider that as a table range and give the respective sales manager the result.

 From the drop-down list, change the play with different regions & different sales managers.

-Example #5 – Refer Worksheet with INDIRECT
+Example #5 – Refer to Worksheet with INDIRECT

 • An indirect Sheet is a sheet we are entering a formula.